Solomon Arase

-Solomon Ehigiator Arase (born 21 June 1956) is a retired Nigerian police officer.
-He is currently the Chairman of the Nigeria Police Service Commission.
-He was appointed Chairman in January 2023 by President Muhammadu Buhari.
+Solomon Ehigiator Arase (21 June 1956 – 31 August 2025) was a Nigerian police officer.
+He was also a chairman of the Nigeria Police Service Commission.
+He was appointed Chairman in January 2023 by the Late President Muhammadu Buhari.
 Arase also served as the 18th Inspector-General of Nigerian Police (IGP) after Suleiman Abba was sacked.
 Before his appointment as IGP, Arase was head of the topmost intelligence gathering unit of the Nigerian police, the Criminal Intelligence and Investigation Bureau.